 - Once the US Department of Education has processed your FAFSA you will be issued with a student aid report (SAR).
 Please retain this for your records.

 Direct Loan Entrance Counselling

-Each time you borrow a federal loan at London Met University, you must complete an online entrance counselling session on the Federal Student Aid (FSA) website.
+Each time you borrow a federal loan at Richmond University, you must complete an online entrance counselling session on the Federal Student Aid (FSA) website.
 Even if you have completed entrance counselling at a previous school, you must still do another entrance counselling session for each federal loan intended for study at Richmond University.
 In order to initiate your loan application, please complete entrance counselling and ensure that you print a screenshot of your entrance counselling completion certificate.
 This should then be included in your direct loan application pack.
 Complete Direct Loan Entrance Counselling Here

 Financial Literacy is about the ability to understand your finances and develop skills and knowledge to make informed choices through the understanding of your personal finances.
 It is important to be an educated consumer in order to make the most of what we have and plan for the future.
 The links below will discuss the basic skills that you need to be financially literate as you make important financial decisions with your budgeting, borrowing, maintenance of credit, spending, saving and investing.
 Managing money and being aware of your financial responsibilities is important.
 The U.S. Department of Education provides an excellent tutorial to help students navigate through the various financial aid programs and manage their finances.
 Students are strongly encouraged to complete Financial Awareness Counselling to understand their loans, manage spending, plan for repayment, and avoid default.
 Please see the videos to right on Responsible Borrowing and Budgeting.